Indie game

 Screenshots from several indie games.
 In reading order (in mobile view, top to bottom): Flotilla, Broforce, Celeste, Kentucky Route Zero, Tacoma, and Alto's Adventure.

-An indie video game or indie game (short for independent video game) is a video game created by individuals or smaller development teams without the financial and technical support of a large game publisher, in contrast to most "AAA" (triple-A) games.
+An indie game or indie video game (short for independent video game) is a video game created by individuals or smaller development teams, and typically without the financial and technical support of a large game publisher, in contrast to most AAA games.
 Because of their independence and freedom to develop, indie games often focus on innovation, experimental gameplay, and taking risks not usually afforded in AAA games.
 Indie games tend to be sold through digital distribution channels rather than at retail due to a lack of publisher support.
 The term is analogous to independent music or independent film in those respective mediums.

 Indie game development bore out from the same concepts of amateur and hobbyist programming that grew with the introduction of the personal computer and the simple BASIC computer language in the 1970s and 1980s.
-So-called bedroom coders, particularly in the United Kingdom and other parts of Europe, made their own games and used mail order to distribute their products, although they later shifted to other software distribution methods with the onset of the Internet in the 1990s, such as shareware and other file sharing distribution methods.
+So-called bedroom coders, particularly in the United Kingdom and other parts of Europe, made their own games and used mail order to distribute their products; they later shifted to other software distribution methods with the onset of the Internet in the 1990s, such as shareware and other file sharing distribution methods.
 However, by this time, interest in hobbyist programming had waned due to rising costs of development and competition from video game publishers and home consoles.